Habitat & Hope Village - Micro Estates of Salem, Oregon

 How will this Village help the local community and businesses?

-It helps by reducing the number of homeless people on the streets in the Salem area, reduces the need for “street shopping carts" for storing personal belongings, diminishes the number of people sleeping in business doorways, and helps to clean up litter and sanitation problems in the downtown business district.
+It helps by reducing the number of homeless people on the streets in the Salem area, eliminates the need for “street shopping carts" for storing personal belongings, diminishes the number of people sleeping in business doorways, and helps to clean up litter and sanitation problems in the downtown business district.

 How will the micro-housing be built